 In preparing the SOP, LUMA SMEs followed the outline in Schedule 1 to Annex 1 of the OMA, which describes major areas of the SOP.
-LUMA based its work on information from PREPA (in particular the System Operations function and its dispatch of generation) and industry practice and principles employed in Bulk Power Systems in North America, including NERC guidelines for the operation of the Bulk Power System.
+LUMA based its work on information from PREPA (in particular the System Operations function and its dispatch of generation) and industry practice and principles employed in Bulk Power Systems in North America, including NERC guidelines such as NERC Standard TPL-001-4.
 LUMA carried out other diligence activities, including interviews and workshops with PREPA's generation and System Operations personnel, site visits to PREPA's major generation stations, review of historical and current data on generation and transmission dispatch, availability, outages and other information relevant to the Bulk Power System.